ajslater/codex/README.md

 - Watches the filesystem and automatically imports new or changed comics.
 - Private Libraries accessible only to certain groups of users.
 - Reads CBZ, CBR, CBT, and PDF formatted comics.
-- Syndication with OPDS, streaming, search and authentication.
+- Syndication with OPDS 1 & 2, streaming, search and authentication.
 - Runs in 1GB of RAM, faster with more.

 ### Examples